Deduplicate HubSpot Companies and Salesforce Accounts

 When merging HubSpot contact records using the “From master record (even empty)” data retention rule, the property history in HubSpot shows that Insycle set the value to “empty.”
 This is a nuance of how HubSpot manages the history of empty values.
 You can verify that the master record value before the merge was indeed empty by reviewing the Activity Tracker report in Insycle.

-Yes, if your HubSpot objects have attachments, the attachment will be merged into the master record.
-Note though that there may be a short delay before the attachment appears in the merged record.
+Yes, if your HubSpot objects have attachments, they will be merged into the master record.
+Note that there may be a short delay before the attachment appears in the merged record.

 Additional Resources